thomasfermi/Dynamic-Coattention-Network-for-SQuAD/README.md

 To implement the model I had to explore some tensorflow functions like tf.gather\_nd and tf.map\_fn.
 I did my experiments with these functions on toy data in [this notebook](Experimentation_Notebooks/toy_data_examples_for_tile_map_fn_gather_nd_etc.ipynb) in the Experimentation\_Notebooks folder.

+To track the 300 dimensional word vectors I used [git lfs](https://git-lfs.github.com/).
+You can download them via ```git lfs pull```

 The best result so far is 43% EM (exact match) and 60% F1 score on the validation set.
 Training was started via
 ```bash
 python code/train.py --batch_size=64 --rnn_state_size=150 --dropout=0.6
 ```
+TODO:

-The hyperparameter search is not finished.
-With the above parameters the model is still overfitting.
+- The hyperparameter search is not finished.
+- Word vectors of dimension 300 instead of 100 should increase performance.
+- LSTMs instead of GRUs should slightly enhance performance.
+- Sentinel vectors need to be implemented.